Tommy Edman Preview, Player Props: Cardinals vs. Mets

 Tommy Edman At The Plate

+- Edman has picked up a hit in 55.7% of his 97 games this year, with more than one hit in 21.6% of those games.

-- He has homered in 10.4% of his games this year, and 3% of his trips to the dish.
+- He has homered in 10 games this year (10.3%), leaving the park in 3% of his chances at the plate.

+- In 22 games this season (22.7%), Edman has picked up an RBI, and in seven of those games (7.2%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.